-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-Alongside practical work, you will undertake a dissertation as part of your Research Project.
-This will be 6-7,000 words in length and is worth 60 credits.
-For this project you will produce a novel study on some aspect of the course ranging from a research project, to a study of a technical component or solution.
-Throughout the project, you will receive the support and guidance of an academic supervisor.
+Alongside practical work, you'll undertake a dissertation as part of your Research Project.
+For this project you'll produce a novel study on an aspect of the course ranging from the development of a technical audio component or solution through to perception of sound within specific audio technologies.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

 |Full-time (1 year)||£12,480||£29,400|

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.